stephenscaff/react-animated-cursor/readme.md

 # React Animated Cursor

-A React functional component that replaces the native cursor with a custom animated [jawn](https://www.urbandictionary.com/define.php?term=Jawn).
-As this is a function component, hooks manage events, local state and RAF.
+A React component that replaces the native cursor with a custom animated [jawn](https://www.urbandictionary.com/define.php?term=Jawn).
+Available options and props allow you to easily craft a unique cursor experience.

 ## Contents